dansl/MacOS-Apps/README.md

   ```
   As soon as you hit Return, your Mac will speak the words you typed.

 - Rebuild Spotlight - Spotlight is MacOS’s search tool and one which is incredibly useful.
 Occasionally, however, it can become corrupt or stop working properly.
 The solution is to rebuild it.
-Guess what?
-Yes, theres a Terminal command for that too.
-Use:
   ```
   sudo mdutil -E /Volumes/DriveName
   ```
   Where ‘DriveName’ is the name of the volume whose index you want to rebuild.
-In most cases, this will be your startup volume, and unless you’ve changed it, it will be called ‘Macintosh HD.’
-Alternatively, if you have volumes mounted on your Mac’s Desktop, you can drag the one you want onto the Terminal window, and ignore ‘/Volumes/DriveName.’

 - Search and use the old commands - You can search for a command in the history using any search term.
 Just use the keys ctrl+r to initiate reverse search and type some part of the command.
   ```